Australian Journal of Agricultural and Resource Economics

 Direct quotes should be identified in single quotation marks.
 Page numbers must be included after the year for quoted material; for example: (Smith and Jones 2001, p.
 77)

 In the reference list, references should be listed in alphabetical order.
 Authors are responsible for the accuracy of the references.
-In the reference list, cite the names of all authors when there are six or fewer; when seven or more, list the first three followed by et al. Do not use ibid. or op cit.
+In the reference list, cite the names of all authors, do not use et al. Do not use ibid. or op cit.
 Reference to unpublished data and personal communications should not appear in the list but should be cited in the text only (e.g. Smith A 2000, unpublished data or Anthony Smith, AARES, pers. comm.).
 All citations mentioned in the text, tables or figures must be listed in the reference list.

 Choe, Y.S. and Jeong, J. (1993).
 Charitable contributions by low- and middle-income taxpayers: further evidence with a new method.
 National Tax Journal 46, 33–39.

 Online article not yet published in an issue

 An online article that has not yet been published in an issue (therefore has no volume, issue or page numbers) can be cited by its Digital Object Identifier (DOI).
 The DOI will remain valid and allow an article to be tracked even after its allocation to an issue.

 Murphy, K., Tyler, T.R. and, Curtis, A. (2009).
 Nurturing regulatory compliance: iIs procedural justice effective when people question the legitimacy of the law?
 Regulation & Governance doi: 10.1111/j.1748-5991.2009.01043.x

 Fujita, M., Krugman, P. and, Venables, A.J.
 (2001).
 The Spatial Economy: Cities, Regions, and International Trade.
 MIT Press, Cambridge, MA.